Compiled by the Road Trip Alberta team

 West Country RV Rentals (Blackfalds)

-This small, family-run company really takes the hassle out of RV rentals.
-As long as you are going to where they service (mostly in central Alberta), choose from their fleet of 10 vehicles, and they will drop it off and set it up for you.
+West Country RV Rentals is a small, family-run company that really takes the hassle out of RV rentals.
+As long as you are going to where they service (mostly in central Alberta), choose from their fleet of 9 vehicles and they will drop it off and set it up for you.
 When you’re done, you can just leave without any hassle.

 Other Calgary RV Rentals

 If you don’t mind having a mural of Mr. T splashed across your campervan during your trip, then Wicked Campers is your rental company!
-The vans are fitted for basic comfort and come with low budget pricing that includes 100km of driving per day.
-Wicked Campers also rents to people as young as 18 years (most start at 25 years, or charge a lot more for insurance).
+The vans are fitted for basic comfort and come with low-budget pricing that includes 100km of driving per day.
+Wicked Campers also rent to people as young as 18 years (most start at 25 years, or charge a lot more for insurance).

 Other Edmonton RV Rentals